 Reddit gives points to its users whenever they post something themselves or comment on other users’ posts.
 These points are called karma, and can show your credibility and experience on Reddit.
 You can give or take away karma from other Redditors by upvoting or downvoting their posts and comments.

-However, you should know that these awards can’t be exchanged for real currency once purchased or gifted.
+However, you should know that you can’t exchange these awards for real currency once purchased or gifted.
 So, keep this in mind if your teen uses these awards as an excuse to spend extra time on Reddit.

 Reddit also offers a premium version.
 Reddit Premium is free of ads, gives you 700 coins per month, and access to the exclusive r/lounge community as well.